MateoProjects/MAI/IML/Teoria/Factor Analysis_w4_revisat.md

 ## Problems of FA

 * After extraction there is an infinite number of rotations available
-* FA is frequently used to "save" poorly conceived research
+* FA is frequently used to "save" poorly conceived research (salvar investigacions mal concebudes)
 * There is no statistical criterion to compare the linear combination to
-  * (no entenc aquesta diapo)

 ## Types of Factor Analysis